m-sorokina/Station_model/README.md

 **Short Description:**
-This application simulates a station model that can handle two types of vehicles:
+This project simulates a station model that can handle two types of vehicles:
  - Truck
  - Bus